Sailor Moon Classic

-"That really doesn't help matters Melvin," Molly sighed, and Serena felt worse than she did before.
+"That really doesn't help matters Melvin," Molly sighed, and Serena felt even worse.

 "Hey!"
 Molly went on, "Guess what?
-Sailor V stopped a jewelry store robbery yesterday."
+Sailor V stopped a major jewelry store robbery in London yesterday."

 "Oh, yeah," piped up Melvin, "I heard about that too!"

 "Sailor V?"
 Serena asked, her despair replaced with curiosity.